🎞️ View video tutorial: Creating prescriptions

 You typically start a prescription from an encounter or from the Prescriptions area of a patient's chart.
 If you're in the process of reviewing a patient's medications and you want to create a prescription, you can create a prescription from the Medications area as well.

-You can search for a medication or treatment to prescribe from the CHR's built-in medication list, or quickly prescribe a medication from a list of frequently-used medications or from a list of the patient's current medications.
+You can search for a medication or treatment to prescribe from the TELUS Collaborative Health Record (CHR)'s built-in medication list, or quickly prescribe a medication from a list of frequently-used medications or from a list of the patient's current medications.